Biden is heading to Europe. A king and a war are on his agenda - ExBulletin

 After two nights in Vilnius, Biden heads to Helsinki.
 The stoppage is a bit of a victory lap, but could also be a reminder of unfinished business.

-The Nordic country became in April the 31st member of NATOending its history of non-alignment and showing how Russia’s invasion of Ukraine backfired on Europe.
+The Nordic country became in April the 31st member of NATOending its history of non-alignment and demonstrating how the Russian invasion of Ukraine backfired on Europe.

 Finland was supposed to join alongside neighbor Sweden, whose admission is blocked because of Turkey and Hungary.
 NATO requires the unanimous consent of all its members to expand.